 Depending on the company and policy selected, Travel Insurance typically covers emergency medical procedures.
 In addition, they often cover the policyholder for insurable events that may occur before or during travel, such as trip cancellation/interruption, medical expenses for injury or illness, theft of valuables, baggage delay or damage and more.
 Many of these companies do not cover you in your home country at all or within a certain radius from your home city.

-Depending on the company and policy selected, Medical Insurance usually covers your medical needs preventative as well as injury or illness.
+Depending on the company and policy selected, Medical Insurance or Health Insurance usually covers your medical needs preventative as well as injury or illness.
 Of course there are wide ranges of coverage available within this area, with a variety of deductible amounts.
 It was difficult to find coverage for Spain as well as the US.

 At the time, we decided to opt for high-end Travel insurance from Worldnomads.com for our coverage.
 We weren’t sure if it would be accepted for the application, but it did meet all of the coverage requirements and repatriation too.
 In the end, our visa was approved with this coverage in Summer of 2012.